What we do.

 - Svasti Haricharan

-We are currently identifying how growth factor receptors in breast cancer cells are displayed, regulated, and activated in DNA damage repair deficient breast cancer cells.
+We are currently identifying how growth factor receptors in breast cancer cells are displayed, regulated, and activated in DNA damage repair deficient cells.

 DNA repair proteins liaise between the cellular environment and the cell cycle.
 We are currently studying the molecular pathways underlying this messenger system.

 DNA damage repair proteins are amongst the most ancient and foundational cellular pathways.
 We study the role of these proteins in regulating essential cellular phenotypes of motility and lineage determination.